President reconstitutes 10-member NFC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: President Arif Alvi has reconstituted the 10-member National Finance Commission (NFC) under Minister for Finance Asad Umar that will kick-start deliberations to evolve a consensus among the Centre and the provinces over resource distribution formula from the Federal Divisible Pool (FDP).
+ISLAMABAD: President Arif Alvi has reconstituted 10-member National Finance Commission (NFC) under Minister for Finance Asad Umar that will kick-start deliberations to evolve consensus among the Centre and provinces over resource distribution formula from the Federal Divisible Pool (FDP).

-The president has constituted the NFC under Article 160(1) of the Constitution of the Islamic Republic of Pakistan.
-The NFC will comprise federal minister for finance and four finance ministers representing their provinces.
-The non-official members into the fold of the NFC will be Dr Salman Shah, representing Punjab, Asad Sayeed from Sindh, Musharraf Rasool from KP and Mahfooz Ali Khan from Balochistan.
-The federal secretary finance will be part of the NFC as an official expert.
+President has constituted the NFC under article 160(1) of the Constitution of the Islamic Republic of Pakistan.
+The NFC will be comprised of federal minister for finance and four finance ministers representing their provinces.
+The non-official members into the fold of NFC will be Dr Salman Shah, representing Punjab, Asad Sayeed from Sindh, Musharraf Rasool from KP and Mahfooz Ali Khan from Balochistan.
+Federal Secretary Finance will be part of the NFC as an official expert.

-Now the stage is set when deliberations can kick-start for evolving a consensus on new resource distribution formula among the stakeholders.
-The NFC requires a consensus as decisions cannot be taken with majority.
+Now the stage is set when deliberation can kick-start for evolving consensus on new resource distribution formula among the stakeholders.
+The NFC requires consensus as decisions cannot be taken with majority.

 The 8th NFC Award was constituted on July 21, 2010, but it did not make an award, nor did the 9th NFC, constituted on April 24, 2015.
 Because of a lack of consensus, the 7th NFC Award remains operative till a new award can be agreed upon and implemented.

-ISLAMABAD: President Arif Alvi has reconstituted the 10-member National Finance Commission (NFC) under Minister for Finance Asad Umar that will kick-start deliberations to evolve a consensus among the Centre and the provinces over resource distribution formula from the Federal Divisible Pool (FDP).
+ISLAMABAD: President Arif Alvi has reconstituted 10-member National Finance Commission (NFC) under Minister for Finance Asad Umar that will kick-start deliberations to evolve consensus among the Centre and provinces over resource distribution formula from the Federal Divisible Pool (FDP).

-The president has constituted the NFC under Article 160(1) of the Constitution of the Islamic Republic of Pakistan.
-The NFC will comprise federal minister for finance and four finance ministers representing their provinces.
-The non-official members into the fold of the NFC will be Dr Salman Shah, representing Punjab, Asad Sayeed from Sindh, Musharraf Rasool from KP and Mahfooz Ali Khan from Balochistan.
-The federal secretary finance will be part of the NFC as an official expert.
+President has constituted the NFC under article 160(1) of the Constitution of the Islamic Republic of Pakistan.
+The NFC will be comprised of federal minister for finance and four finance ministers representing their provinces.
+The non-official members into the fold of NFC will be Dr Salman Shah, representing Punjab, Asad Sayeed from Sindh, Musharraf Rasool from KP and Mahfooz Ali Khan from Balochistan.
+Federal Secretary Finance will be part of the NFC as an official expert.

-Now the stage is set when deliberations can kick-start for evolving a consensus on new resource distribution formula among the stakeholders.
-The NFC requires a consensus as decisions cannot be taken with majority.
+Now the stage is set when deliberation can kick-start for evolving consensus on new resource distribution formula among the stakeholders.
+The NFC requires consensus as decisions cannot be taken with majority.

 The 8th NFC Award was constituted on July 21, 2010, but it did not make an award, nor did the 9th NFC, constituted on April 24, 2015.
 Because of a lack of consensus, the 7th NFC Award remains operative till a new award can be agreed upon and implemented.